WHIO (AM)

 The Cox Enterprises broadcasting tower was located outside the old studio in Kettering, Ohio, before the studio building on Wilmington Pike was torn down in 2017.

-WHIO (1290 kHz) – branded AM 1290 and News 95.7 WHIO – is a commercial radio station in Dayton, Ohio.
-It simulcasts a news/talk radio format with sister station WHIO-FM 95.7.
-They are owned by the Cox Media Group.
+WHIO (1290 AM, "AM 1290 and News 95.7 WHIO") is a commercial radio station in Dayton, Ohio.
+It simulcasts a talk format with WHIO-FM (95.7).
+They are owned by Cox Media Group.
 The studios are at the Cox Media Center on South Main Street (Ohio State Route 48) in Dayton.

-WHIO is powered at 5,000 watts.
-By day, the signal is non-directional.
-But at night, to protect other stations from interference, WHIO uses a directional antenna with a three-tower array.
-The transmitter is on East David Road in Kettering.
+WHIO's transmitter is sited on East David Road in Kettering.

 History

 As WLBW in Oil City, Pennsylvania

 The original call letters and origin of the station was WLBW in Oil City Pennsylvania.
 To create a new radio service in Dayton, Cox had to purchase WLBW in Oil City, from the Petroleum Telephone Company.
 Cox shut down the Pennsylvania operation and moved the radio station to Dayton.